Skip to content

 6 Benefits of a Managed Linen Program for Residential Communities

 Shared laundry wasn't designed to handle the demands of modern residential living.
-Here are six reasons why managed linen programs are gaining traction across universities, apartments, and co-living communities.
+Here are six reasons why linen programs are gaining traction across universities, apartments, and co-living communities.

 1. A New Revenue Stream

-A managed linen program can generate meaningful auxiliary income for residential communities.
+A linen program can generate meaningful auxiliary income for residential communities.
 Rather than absorbing the cost of a new amenity, housing operators can offer a service that residents value, one that pays for itself.

 2. More Affordable Than Self-Managed Laundry